How long can I remain in Australia after visa cancellation?

 It is usually impossible to get a refund of the visa application charge which is the fee that has been paid to the Department of Immigration at the time of making your application for an Australian visa.

 In limited cases where the visa application is not able to be considered as a result of another decision, then you may have some scope to make an application for a refund of the visa application charge.
-However please understand that such applications for a refund of visa application charge being successful are extremely rare.
+However please understand that successful applications for a refund of visa application charges are extremely rare.

 Can my visa be revoked?